Last edit: 22/09/20

 My event takes place sometime from October onwards, what should I do?

 At this moment in time, we currently have no clear indication of what events will look like moving forward.

-We will also be helping both acts and clients navigate the next 4-6 months of bookings and queries, but these are not priority until any official evidence is produced to suggest events should not go-ahead long term.
+We will be helping both acts and clients navigate the next 3 months of bookings and queries and will also help with questions beyond this timescale however these are not priority until any official evidence is produced to suggest events should not be held in the future.